 Pro tip: As I said, taking time out to relax can really help you to reduce your cystic pimples, especially if they’re brought on by stress.
 If you have a cystic outbreak, try some relaxation techniques like deep breathing, exercise, yoga or anything else you find calming.

-Step #3 - Use an anti-bacterial treatment
+Step #3 - How to choose an anti-bacterial treatment for cystic pimples?